Editor’s pick: Uniqlo’s Heattech clothes are my secret weapon for staying warm, indoors and out

 Heattech is a proprietary fabric made by Uniqlo that absorbs moisture while retaining heat through air pockets woven into the fabric.
 If that’s too technical, let us simplify things: It works.
 Like, really works.

-One FC editor swears by Heattech undershirts to get her through cold New York winters—and chilly high rise office buildings.
-The oh-so-cozy fabric comes in a huge variety of styles and shapes, so whether you’re hoping to add a core-insulating tank top underneath a dress shirt, an attractive, yet discreet scoop neck underneath a cardigan or low-necked sweater, or throw on a turtleneck and call it a day, Uniqlo has a style that will fit into your wardrobe.
+One FC editor swears by Heattech undershirts to get her through cold New York winters—and chilly high-rise office buildings.
+The oh-so-cozy fabric comes in a huge variety of styles and shapes, so whether you’re hoping to add a core-insulating tank top underneath a dress shirt, don an attractive, yet discreet scoop neck underneath a cardigan or low-necked sweater, or throw on a turtleneck and call it a day, Uniqlo has a style that will fit into your wardrobe.
 (As if there weren’t variety enough, most undershirts also come in two levels of Heattech: regular and extra warm.
 We recommend extra warm if you’re planning to spend significant time outside in these clothes.)

 For your lower half, the company makes layerable leggings, surprisingly cozy dress pants, and even tights that will keep you warm even when you have to be dressed up.
-And who could forget about the Heattech socks and leg warmers.
+And who could forget about the Heattech socks and leg warmers?

 This incredibly convenient technology isn’t limited to the women’s section either.
 Men can enjoy Heattech shirts, long johns, dress pants, and more.
-You can also find cute miniature versions for kids and even toddlers — so say goodbye to stuffing your little ones into bulky, clumsy layers.
+You can also find cute miniature versions for kids and even toddlers—so say goodbye to stuffing your little ones into bulky, clumsy layers.
 The technology is so good, they even make standalone blankets out of it now.

-If you’re looking for something lightweight and easy to top your outfit off, we recommend Uniqlo’s ultra light down jackets and vests for women and men.
-These pillowy shells can be folded down to the size of a notebook and stuffed into a purse or backpack during sunny days, but are full of plush down feathers that will keep you cozy even as the temperatures drop into the 40’s and 30’s at night.
+If you’re looking for something lightweight and easy to top your outfit off, we recommend Uniqlo’s ultralight down jackets and vests for women and men.
+These pillowy shells can be folded down to the size of a notebook and stuffed into a purse or backpack during sunny days but are full of plush down feathers that will keep you cozy even as the temperatures drop into the 40s and 30s at night.
 And they’re all available for under $100.

 Looking for more recommendations?
 Check out our other handpicked suggestions.